JeanMarcGaller/agentic_ai_evaluation/README.md

 ## 🔧 Features

-- **Multi-agent LLM pipeline**: Responder and Revisor roles
+- 🧞‍♂️ **Responder** and 🧞 **Revisor** agents in a multi-agent LLM pipeline
-- **Tool-augmented reasoning**: Uses Tavily web search when needed
+- 🔍 **Tool-augmented reasoning** using Tavily Web Search when internal knowledge is insufficient
-- **Self-reflective answer generation**: Critiques and iterates on answers
+- 🪞 **Self-reflective answering**, where agents critique and iteratively refine their responses
-- **LLM-based evaluation**: Evaluates helpfulness, relevance, coherence, and conciseness
+- ⚖️ **LLM-as-a-judge** evaluating answers based on helpfulness, relevance, coherence, and conciseness
-- **Pairwise comparison**: Automatically chooses the better answer
+- 🤝 **Pairwise comparison** to determine which answer is better overall

 ---